magoo/minimalist-risk-management/INTERVIEW.md

 **👂 Listen:** The more you're talking, the less you're listening.

-**🔨Break the rules:** This document helps move a discussion along, but great interviews go off script and dive in.
+** 🔨Break the rules:** This document helps move a discussion along, but great interviews go off script and dive in.

-**📋Capture notes:** Balance mindful conversation with notetaking.
+** 📋 Capture notes:** Balance mindful conversation with notetaking.
 Allocate time afterwards to jot down your memory.
 Work with a partner if possible.

 ---